404adulkeat/404adulkeat/README.md

 ## 🚀 About Me

 💻 Software Developer focused on modern web technologies.
-⚡ Experienced in building full-stack applications with JavaScript & TypeScript ecosystems.
+⚡ Building full-stack applications with React and ASP.NET Core.
-🗄️ Strong background in database systems and backend development.
+🗄️ Experienced in relational databases and backend systems.
-🎯 Interested in scalable systems, clean architecture, and performance.
+🎯 Interested in scalable architecture, performance, and clean code.

 ---